Signal strength based scheme for following mobile IoT devices in dynamic environments: System Evaluation

 \subsubsection{Robotic Device Software}

 In this subsection, we focus on the robotic device software, which includes the Hot-Cold algorithm.
-For this testbed, the robot software was developed in the Eclipse Integrated Development Environment using Java and the LeJOS framework \cite{noauthor_lejos_nodate}.
+For this testbed, the robot software \cite{tlagkas_tlagkashot-cold_prototype_2020} was developed in the Eclipse Integrated Development Environment using Java and the LeJOS framework \cite{noauthor_lejos_nodate}.
 According to the system architecture, the program is executed in a Raspberry Pi that constitutes the sensor node and is mounted on the robotic device.
 It controls the robot over a USB connection with the robot processing unit.
-The developed software is object-oriented.
-A behavior programming approach was followed to control the robot.

 Moreover, for practical reasons we have implemented in the robot an obstacle avoidance mechanism, which relies on two ultrasonic sensors positioned at the two corners (left, right) of the robot's lower front side that can detect obstacles at a distance up to 255 cm at an angular range of approximately $\pm90^{\circ}$.
 The concept of the respective developed algorithm is twofold: a) avoid moving towards the same obstacle repetitively, b) avoid following a direction which is almost opposite to the one already followed.
 For instance, if the robot meets a wall at an angle, it should always avoid it retaining the same direction and not turning back.
 The readings of the ultrasonic sensors are constantly checked.
 The corresponding steps are: \begin{itemize} \item If the readings of both sensors get lower than 25 cm, then the robot travels backwards by 10 cm and then rotates by $45^{\circ}$. \item Else if the reading of just the right sensor gets lower than 25 cm, then the robot travels backwards by 10 cm and then rotates by $+10^{\circ}$ (i.e. left direction). \item Else if the reading of just the left sensor gets lower than 25 cm, then the robot travels backwards by 10 cm and then rotates by $-10^{\circ}$ (i.e. right direction). \end{itemize} It is noticed that the specific obstacle avoidance scheme allows the robot to navigate both in wider as well as in narrower spaces.
 It never requires backwards movement for more than 10 cm, while it can drive the robot through a corridor as narrow as 70 cm (so that it can move in straight line between the walls without triggering the sensors).
 Of course, it should be clarified that the obstacle avoidance algorithm is fully configurable and replaceable, since it is not part of the main focus of this work.
 In fact, it is considered as part of the lower layer motion control, whereas the proposed Hot-Cold tracking algorithm operates on top of it indicating the general direction towards the target.